SBA Servicing Asset

 SBA servicing assets are recognized separately when rights are acquired through the sale of the guaranteed portion of SBA loans.
 These servicing rights are initially measured at fair value at the date of sale and included in the gain on sale.
 Updated fair values are obtained from an independent third party on a quarterly basis and adjustments are presented in SBA loan servicing fees on the consolidated statements of income.
 To determine the fair value of SBA servicing rights, the Company uses market prices for comparable servicing contracts, when available, or alternatively, uses a valuation model that calculates the present value of estimated future net servicing income.

 Loans serviced for others are not included in the accompanying balance sheets.
-The unpaid principal balances of SBA loans serviced for others were $199.5 million and $205.0 million at September 30, 2020 and December 31, 2019, respectively.
-SBA loan servicing fees were $619 thousand and $234 thousand for the three months ended September 30, 2020 and 2019, respectively.
-SBA loan servicing fees were $885 thousand and $538 thousand for the nine months ended September 30, 2020 and 2019, respectively.
+The unpaid principal balances of SBA loans serviced for others were $186.4 million and $193.3 million at March 31, 2021 and December 31, 2020, respectively.
+SBA loan servicing fees were $324 thousand and $10 thousand for the three months ended March 31, 2021 and 2020, respectively.

 The risks inherent in the SBA servicing asset relate primarily to changes in prepayments that result from shifts in interest rates.
-The following summarizes the activity pertaining to SBA servicing rights, which are in the consolidated balance sheets, for the three and nine months ended September 30, 2020 and 2019:
+The following summarizes the activity pertaining to SBA servicing rights, which are in the consolidated balance sheets, for the three months ended March 31, 2021 and 2020:

 The entire disclosure for a transferor's continuing involvement in financial assets that it has transferred in a securitization or asset-backed financing arrangement, the nature of any restrictions on assets reported by an entity in its statement of financial position that relate to a transferred financial asset (including the carrying amounts of such assets), how servicing assets and servicing liabilities are reported, and (for securitization or asset-backed financing arrangements accounted for as sales) when a transferor has continuing involvement with the transferred financial assets and transfers of financial assets accounted for as secured borrowings, how the transfer of financial assets affects an entity's financial position, financial performance, and cash flows.